-Congenital diaphragmatic hernia (CDH) is a sporadic birth defect that occurs in approximately 1 in 3,000 pregnancies.
-The diaphragm is a muscle that separates the abdomen from the chest.
-The pressure in the abdomen is greater than the pressure in the chest.
-When the diaphragm does not form or does not form properly, leaving a gap, the pressure in the abdomen pushes the stomach, bowel and other organs into the chest.
-The abdominal organs occupying the chest compress the lungs and do not allow the lungs to develop properly.
+In congenital diaphragmatic hernia (CDH), the defect in the diaphragm allows abdominal organs to occupy the fetal chest, which does not allow the lungs to develop properly.
 This is called pulmonary hypoplasia, or lack of lung development.
 In addition, the arteries within the lungs become thickened, increasing the blood pressure within the lungs, a condition called pulmonary hypertension.

 Approximately 80% of CDH’s are on the left side (left-sided), 15% are right-sided and 5% are on both sides (bilateral).
 At birth, approximately 50% of babies may die either from pulmonary hypoplasia, pulmonary hypertension or both.
 Babies that survive may have long-term breathing problems, pulmonary hypertension and other complications, such as brain bleeds, gastrointestinal problems (for example, reflux) and others.

 Treatment of CDH before birth (antenatal) has been tried in several different ways to try to avoid death or long-term complications after birth.
 The first attempts were done by repairing the hernia while the baby was still in the womb, using open fetal surgery.That approach was abandoned, both from significant maternal complications as well as from lack of improved outcomes over expectant management.